 The product must support automatic updates for a reasonable period after sale, and be enabled by default.
 This ensures that when a vulnerability is known, the vendor can make security updates available for consumers, which are verified and then installed seamlessly.
 Updates must not make the product unavailable for an extended period.

 If the product uses passwords for remote authentication, it must require that strong passwords are used, including having password strength requirements.
 Any non-unique default passwords must also be reset as part of the device’s initial setup.
 This helps protect the device from vulnerability to guessable password attacks, which could result in a compromised device.

 The vendor must have a system in place to manage vulnerabilities in the product.
 This must also include a point of contact for reporting vulnerabilities or an equivalent bug bounty program.
 This ensures that vendors are actively managing vulnerabilities throughout the product’s lifecycle.

 Privacy Practices

 Automatic updates are critical to creating a secure product ecosystem.
 Nonetheless, we have heard concerns that automatic updates can also be used in ways that are adversarial towards users.
-This guideline is not intended in any way to encourage or condone the use of update mechanisms to push software that would weaken the privacy properties of products or modify security or privacy settings in ways that are inconsistent with users’ choices and expectations.
+These standards are not intended in any way to encourage or condone the use of update mechanisms to push software that would weaken the privacy properties of products or modify security or privacy settings in ways that are inconsistent with users’ choices and expectations.

 In the Mozilla *Privacy Not Included Buyer’s Guide, we evaluate additional privacy considerations including how data is shared with third parties, whether data can be deleted, and the readability of the privacy information.